TODO-Sphere/todo-sphere-web/README.md

 * Modularization of the components;
 * Consume data from an API (a fake one in this case);
 * Asynchronous and reactive programming;
-* Using stores and reducres to communicate between components;
+* Using stores and reducers to communicate between components;

 ## Setup